rbmetcalf/Practical-Statistics/README.md

-mwhashim.github.io
+practical statistics course website
 =====================

-This is my Acdemic and Personal Web Page.
+This is the the course website for the course.

+Teachers: Ben Metcalf (robertbenton.metcalf@unibo,it) and Mahmoud Hashim (mahmoudyousif.hashim@unibo.it)